jellyfin-archive/jellyfin-docs/general/clients/kodi.md

 > [!NOTE]
 > Kodi's default skin does not display all unicode characters.
 To display unicode characters the skin's font must be changed.

+## Multiple Clients

+When using multiple kodi clients do not copy kodi's db (i.e myvideosXYZ.db, jellyfin.db) files from one client to the other to try and reduce initial syncing time.
+This will work, but it will confuse jellyfin and all the clients will be seen as the same client causing syncing between these clients not to work correctly.